apotheon/q/README.md

 Now you know everything.

+## Why doesn't it do anything?

+This is a C rewrite of the original shell script implementation.
+The C version is far from complete, because I have been unmotivated and very busy and deeply tired.
+Every few days or weeks, I get the urge to write a dozen lines of code (give or take), and it progresses slightly because of that.
+For now, the C version is vaporware, but you can get [the source of the shell version][sh].

 ## Why is q awesome?

 Todo lists and task trackers abound.
 There are many ways to track what you